Cinofix/tcp-protocols-simulator/README.md

 # Simulation and Networks performance: TCP protocols #
-The aim of the project is to study the performance of the following TCP procolli: AIMD, RENO, TAHOE.
+The aim of the project is to study the performance of the following TCP protocols: AIMD, RENO, TAHOE.

 ### Run